samarium-lang/Samarium/README.md

   <img src="images/01variables.png" style="transform: scale(0.6)">
 </p>
 Variables may be integers, strings, arrays, tables, or null.
-Only letters and numbers can be used for variable names, thus camelCase is recommended for names consisting of multiple words.
+Only letters and numbers can be used for variable names (case sensitive), thus camelCase is recommended for names consisting of multiple words.

 ## Null